A recent (and now closed) Request for Information (RFI) summarised the General Support Utility Programme (GSUP) requirement as…

 Can we keep the existing fleet in service beyond 2030?

-The basic technical requirements for GSUP are pretty much the same as what we have now, there are no great leaps forward planned.
+The basic technical requirements for GSUP are mostly the same as what we have now, there are no great leaps forward planned.

 There is an active after-market for Land Rover Defenders in the UK and abroad, many components are available as refurbished, and importantly, even manufactured new.
 Hobson Industries, Richards Chassis, and Bowler Motors, to name but three, and there are others.